RunestoneInteractive/RunestoneServer/pip2/source/NestedData/ListswithComplexItems.rst

 function abs.
 The third is an anonymous function that returns one more than its input.

 In the first for loop, we do not call the functions, we just output their printed representations.
 The output <function square>
 confirms that square truly is a function object.
-For some reason, in codelens, it's not able to produce a nice printed representation of the built-in function abs, so it just outputs <unknown>
+For some reason, in our online environment, it's not able to produce a nice printed representation of the built-in function abs, so it just outputs <unknown>

 In the second for loop, we call each of the functions, passing in the value -2 each time and printing whatever value the function returns.